By the time the meat was ready, it was evening and the sun was beginning to set.

-With one smooth motion, he shredded the net before the guards could do anything, and sheathed his weapon.
+With one smooth motion, he shredded the net before the guards could do anything and sheathed his weapon.
 “Forgive me, but this little one here is mine.”
 Infusing mana into his voice, he made sure all around them heard.
 As if on cue, the young serpent frantically slithered out of the net and climbed up his legs, moving to coil itself around his left arm.

 “Shrraaaaaaa!”
 Safe, the young hvaral began hissing angrily at those around them.

-Kaidus looked down at the net, and saw that there was something else in there.
+Kaidus looked down at the net and saw that there was something else in there.
 Bending down to pull the mesh away, the half-eaten body of a hare was on the ground.
 Looking closer, it had already started to smell.

-“kruuuu…” The youngling on his arm made a low growl, and he immediately understood that it was his half.
+“kruuuu…” The youngling on his arm made a low growl and he immediately understood that it was his half.
 Albeit rotting, the young serpent had brought it along, carrying it and following him all this way.
 “I see…”

 It did not understand what he was saying then, but it had certainly understood that he was unhappy with it.

 Two golden eyes stared up at him meekly, looking very tired.
 “I guess I should commend you for coming all the way here by yourself.”
 Upon his words and relaxed tone, the youngling curled its head around his arm and attempted to fold its wings as usual.
-It growled as one of them refused to fold, and he saw where the wing had broken.
+It growled as one of them refused to fold, and he saw that the wing was broken.
 Placing his hand over the serpent, he quickly restored it.